Heels United for a Safe Carolina

 This installation is just one of the many ways that students and employees receive information about consent.
 Information is provided during orientation sessions, in mandatory online trainings both prior to and during the school year, and as part of other programs offered by the University.
 We also plan to create additional installations later this year that will build on this foundational consent message and address other related topics.

 What’s the story behind Think A.C.E. for Consent?
-Last year, a Task Force consisting of students, faculty, staff, and a representative from the community made recommendations to revise the University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct.
+A Task Force consisting of students, faculty, staff, and a representative from the community made recommendations to revise the University’s Policy on Prohibited Discrimination, Harassment and Related Misconduct.
 The University accepted the recommendations and adopted a revised policy in August 2014, which included a more comprehensive definition of consent.

 With this first installation, we sought to highlight the major points about consent in the policy so that everyone has an easy way to remember them.
 When a large group of students was asked about the most important thing for the messages to contain, almost all students responded that an acronym or some sort of mnemonic device was critical to remembering the key points about consent.
 We came up with several concepts for the messaging and one concept prevailed.
 A.C.E. worked best because it captured the points we sought to highlight in the policy.